OPRAH'S DEAD SON

 Ray looks toward the two of them as if they may be talking about him.

-"Nope," Diane says.
-"The way I heard it, she was a shy, normal little no-account teenage kid when Dad first got to know her, just your basic know-it-all, juvenile delinquent."
-She glances at Ray.
-He peels his apple more unobtrusively.
-"Now that they've made her into an icon she has to be more careful.
-People try to take advantage of her.
-Abraham and our dad, especially.
-That whole locking her up in the nuke plant was a little too much."
+"The way I heard it, she was just a shy, normal, no-account little teenage kid when Dad got to know her but now that they've made her into an advertising icon she has to be more circumspect.
+People take advantage of her."

 "Oh, she asked all the questions she could think to ask," Diane says, dropping a handful of chopped parsley into the sizzling skillet.
-"It was pretty brave of her, actually.
-Selfless.
-Surprising.
+"It was brave of her, selfless, surprising.
 We were proud.
-Dow never should've mentioned Semtex, is all.
-If it hadn't been for that, things would've worked out fine.
+If Dow hadn't gone all ninja on us, telling some news guy we had Oprah's weight in Semtex inside the containment building or whatever, things would've been fine.
 Well, that's what Rocco says, anyway.
 I wasn't there."

 "I was.
 It was a mess.
-Plastered all over the news.
+Plastered all over TV.
 The FBI hanging out in my god damn driveway, shooting guns everywhere, my little dogs shivering and shaking all over with fear.
 I still don't know how everyone got out okay."

 "Neither do they.
 But you can see why she thinks she has to be careful."